First 5 Drupal modules to install to make your life easy

 For these situations, Configuration Split does the job for us.
 This module allows you to create groups of configurations that you want to separate from the rest of the configuration.

-Project Page: https://www.drupal.org/project/module_filter
+Project Page: https://www.drupal.org/project/token

 5. Site Settings and Labels